kcarnold/cs344/next_year.md

 * Start with applications.
 Gradually deepen the code and concepts.
 * Intentionally overlap application areas and even specific datasets between DATA 202 and CS 344.
-* The material on interpretability and fairness/bias could have come much earlier.
+* The material on interpretability and fairness/bias could have come much earlier in the semester.
+* Remind students about the drivetrain approach for projects

 ## Materials

-* The fast.ait textbook doesn’t encourage enough spending time with data (EDA)
+* The fast.ai textbook doesn’t encourage enough spending time with data (EDA)

 ## Logistics

 * Don't bother auto-pushing content to student repos.
-* Use a single platform (Colab?)
+* Use a single compute platform (Colab?)
+* Use a single submission platform (Moodle?)

 ## Potential Resources